-Young sage plants which have not reached the flowering or seeding stage, posses the finest aroma and contain the large amount of oil.
+Young sage plants which have not reached the flowering or seeding stage, posses the finest aroma and contains the large amount of oil.
 The harvesting is done by hand or by cutting the tops with mower.
 Sometimes whole plants are cut by small sickles and dried.
-Sage is dried in the shade to retain as much as the natural colour and flavour as possible.
+Sage is dried in the shade to retain the natural colour and flavour.
 The leaves and small tops are tied into small bundles or spread on screens and dried in a well-ventilated warm room away from sunlight.
 If the leaves are dusty and gritty, they are washed in cold water before drying.
 The dried bunches can be sold without further treatment or the leaves may be pulverized for the packeted herb trade.

 Composition of Sage